-Guild members have participated in Boots for Troops for the past several years.
-Christmas stockings, sent to deployed military personnel, are made and filled with basic toiletries, snacks, and games, as well as holiday greetings and a message of appreciation for their service to our country.
+Guild members have participated in Boots for Troops since 2007, sending a total of 2520 stockings.
+Christmas stockings sent to deployed military personnel are made and filled with basic toiletries, snacks, and games, as well as holiday greetings and a message of appreciation for their service to our country.
 The stockings are sent to relatives and friends of guild members and everyone in their unit.
 If you know of someone who is deployed, you can send their name, address, and the number of people in their unit to the committee chair via Contact Us.

 Caring Hearts and Thinking of You

 The guild supports their fellow quilt sisters who are in need of a hug from their friends.
 Caring Heart Blocks are made by members and sewn into quilts.
 These quilts are given to members who are experiencing serious health or personal concerns.
 Smaller Thinking of You (TOY) Blocks are given to members who may be carrying extra burdens to let them know they are in our thoughts.